 Currently there is an epidemic of counterfeit watches.
 In the past, if I was approached on the street and offered a "genuine Rolex," and I looked at the watch and saw "R-O-L-L-E-K-S," then even I had enough street savvy to demur politely. ("I already own a K-A-R-T-I-E-R.") The problem with the new counterfeits is that they are so good that even an expert from Rolex or Cartier has to take a second (and third) glance at them.
 The watches have turned up in reputable stores where at least one prominent merchant claims he bought them legitimately from a company in Milan that had imported them.
 Everyone concerned claims to have paid the appropriate import duties and other taxes.

-I didn't notice it at first, but
+I didn't notice it

-myself into thinking that I was wearing a
+flattered myself into thinking that I was wearing a

 fashionable set of specs.
-I know he makes
+I know he makes clothing,

-clothing—but frames for glasses?
-I don't know.
+but frames for glasses?

 There is a bit of